oroinc/documentation/backend/entities/entity-names.rst

                 fallback: short
             short: ~

-Note that it is possible to specify the fallback format for the entity that will be used when the given format is not implemented by any providers.
+Note that it is possible to specify the fallback format for the entity that will be used when no providers do not implement the given format.

 Entity Name Providers
 ---------------------

-The Entity Name Resolver does not know how to get the entity name by itself but instead it expects to have a collection of Entity Name Providers that will do the job.
+The Entity Name Resolver does not know how to get the entity name by itself but instead, it expects to have a collection of Entity Name Providers that will do the job.
-The first provider that is able to return a reliable result wins.
-The rest of providers will not be asked.
+The first provider that can return a reliable result wins.
+The rest of the providers will not be asked.

-To create an Entity Name Provider you should implement the |EntityNameProviderInterface|:
+To create an Entity Name Provider, you should implement the |EntityNameProviderInterface|:

 .. code-block:: php